amarcog/CRISPResso2parser.py/README.md

 The ***"clone purity value"*** is defined as the Minimun percentage to assume a pure clone.
 Allele1 percentage must be higher\
 than this value to be classified as homozygotes.
 Allele 1 and Allele2 percentages must be higher than this value/2 to be\
 classified as heterozygotes.
-Otherwise clones will be classified as non-pure genotyped clones.\
+Otherwise clones will be classified as non-pure genotyped clones.

 This script will ask to introduce this value and if you provided a coding sequence (CDS) to CRISPResso2 (YES or NO).\
 If CDS was NOT provided possible genotypes in the _CLONAL-woCDS.xlsx_ file are _wt/wt, mut/wt, mut/mut_. mut means mutated.\
 If CDS was provided possible genotypes in the _CLONAL-wCDS.xlsx_ file are _wt/wt, if/if, fs/fs, fs/wt, if/wt or fs/if._\
 See code comments and excel example for further details.

-## CRISPResso2parser_CLONAL-HDR.py
+## CRISPResso2parser_clonal-HDR.py

 This script is useful when results in CRISPResso_on_···subfolders correspond to samples of clonal lines derived from a\
 editing experiment for knock-in generation by homologous directed repair (HDR).
 The code generates an excel file containing\